1979 International Women's Day protests in Tehran: Results and aftermath

 The protests resulted in a temporary retraction of the decree of mandatory veiling.
-When the left and the liberals were eliminated, and the conservatives secured solitary control, however, veiling was enforced on all women.
+When the left and the liberals were eliminated by June 1981, and the conservatives secured solitary control, however, veiling was enforced on all women.
 This began with the "Islamification of offices" in July 1980, when unveiled women were refused entry to government offices and public buildings, and banned from appearing unveiled at their work place, under risk of being fired.
 On the streets, unveiled women were attacked by revolutionaries.
 In July 1981, an edict of mandatory veiling in public was introduced, which was followed in 1983 by an Islamic Punishment Law introducing corporal punishment on unveiled women: "Women who appear in public without hijab will be sentenced to whipping up to 74 lashes."
 The law was enforced by members of the Islamic Revolution Committees patrolling the streets, and later by the Guidance Patrols, also called the Morality Police.

+Ever since, such laws that favour mandatory veiling have become a key point in "policing women's political activism and dissidence", and have given Iran's post-1979 leadership a convenient excuse to "harass, intimidate, assault, and imprison women activists from across the ideological spectrum".